Esri/cookiecutter-spatial-data-science/docs/docs/index.md

 ![agp_catalog][agp_catalog]

-> __NOTE:__ The notebooks directory is included due to support for Jupyter Notebooks introduced with ArcGIS Pro 2.5.
-If using a version below 2.5, while this directory still will be visible, it will appear as if nothing is in the directory when viewed from the Catalog Tree in ArcGIS Pro.
-This is due to ArcGIS Pro only displaying recognized file types, and Notebook files (`.ipynb`) are not recognized until version 2.5.

 ## Opinions

 Opinions guide best practices, but are still only opinions.
 However, following the best practices and conventions laid out by these opinions will go a long ways towards achieving repeatability, facilitating collaboration and increasing both your _and_ your colleagues confidence in your work.
 In the case of our team, these opionions embody team practices and Esri company policies.